 Gabb’s “Tech-in-Steps” Initiative

-For a parent concerned with their kids’ premature exposure to tech, Gabb provides devices that teach kids how to grow “in steps” with the appropriate amount of technology.
+For a parent concerned with their kids’ premature exposure to tech, Gabb provides devices that teach kids how to grow “tech in steps” with the appropriate amount of technology.
 With the proper devices and service levels teaching them healthy habits, kids can enjoy the freedom and safety of life beyond the screen while staying connected to friends and family.
 Gabb is fully committed to helping kids use the right amount of tech at the right time, including easing into the responsibilities that tech requires.

 A Partner for Parents